mori0120/mori0120/README.md

   I have a bachelor's degree in mechanical engineering and a master's degree in semiconductor engineering in Kyoto university.
   I want to become a programmer in the future and I am currently studying.
 - 👀 I’m interested in Web application and AI.
-- 🌱 I’m currently learning Jave, JavaScript, Vue.js, Python and SQL.
+- 🌱 I’m currently learning Java, JavaScript, Vue.js, Python and SQL.
 - 📫 How to reach me.
 (Twitter: https://twitter.com/yasu_cs_English)

 <!---